History of Bougainville: Autonomy within Papua New Guinea

 On 30 August 2001, a peace agreement was signed between the PNG government and representatives from Bougainville.
 It stipulated the creation of an autonomous government for Bougainville with a "home-grown" constitution, the right of Bougainville to hold a referendum on independence in the future, and the disposal of weapons from the conflict.
 The agreement was largely upheld by both sides.
 The constitution of Bougainville was developed by 2004, under which the various organs of the Bougainville Government were established.
 These included the office of President of the Autonomous Region of Bougainville, Bougainville Executive Council, the Bougainville House of Representatives and the region's judiciary.

 The autonomous region elects a president, 33 constituency representatives, and one woman and one former Bougainville Revolutionary Army (BRA) combatant from each of the three districts to the autonomous region's House of Representatives, as well as one provincial and three open constituency members to the National Parliament of Papua New Guinea.
 Elections in Bougainville have been held every five years since 2005, with Kabui elected president in 2005.
 Kabui unexpectedly died in office in 2008, and former BRA fighter James Tanis 2008 was elected to replace him.
 Tanis lost the 2010 election to John Momis, who was re-elected in 2015.
 Momis sought to extend presidential term-limits, allowing him to contest the 2020 election, but this was rejected by both the House of Representatives and the Supreme Court.
 Ishmael Toroama is the current president, having won the 2020 election.

 Independence referendum

 The 2001 peace agreement stipulated that an independence referendum for Bougainville would be held between 10 and 15 years after the autonomous region's government had been formed, which set the deadline in 2020.
 The referendum was held in November and December 2019, with 98.31% of voters choosing independence, and a turnout of 87.38%.
 Results were not contested by any parties.
 The referendum was non-binding, and was followed by consultation between the Bougainville and PNG governments.
-Agreement was reached that Bougainville would achieve independence and sovereignty no sooner than 2025 and no later than 2027, however this requires ratification from the national parliament and the Papuan president James Marape has not explicitly committed to Bougainville becoming separate from PNG.
+Agreement was reached that Bougainville would achieve independence and sovereignty no sooner than 2025 and no later than 2027, however this requires ratification from the national parliament and the Papuan prime minister James Marape has not explicitly committed to Bougainville becoming separate from PNG.
+In March 2025, the Bougainville Leaders Consultation Forum recommended that the date of independence be set for 1 September 2027.